A Nonprofit Copywriter Can Help Your Organization Build Support

 Good communication isn’t something you can do just once a year.
 To be truly effective, you must to be there day in and day out, using quality copywriting to stay top of mind and maintain a conversation with your supporters.

 One of the biggest boons to fundraising in recent years has been the ability to request donations online and through mobile apps.
-In 2013 online giving grew by 13.5%, according to the Blackbaud Index of Online Giving, and that number is only expected to increase in the future.
+Online giving grew 21% during 2020, according to a report from the Blackbaud Institute, a research division of cloud software company Blackbaud.

 Organizations need to be continually improving and updating their online presentation, especially small and medium-sized nonprofits, which have in recent years experienced the largest growth in online fundraising.

 Online giving is directly affected by your website, its ease of use and its content.
 Good copywriting on your site and a user-friendly call-to-action button for online giving are necessities.
 Without them, your organization is likely not maximizing its fundraising potential.

 Make sure your website is mobile-friendly.
 People are more attached to their smartphones than ever before.
 Smartphone users are set to reach 271 million by 2022 in the U.S. alone.
 People are using their phones to check social media, perform web searches, and make purchases.
 In fact, worldwide ad spending is predicted to exceed 280 billion dollars by 2022.

 In 2021, your nonprofit can leverage these statistics by ensuring your content and donations pages are mobile-friendly.

 For nonprofit organizations, volunteers are one of their most important resources.
 Many nonprofits would not survive without the talent, time and hard work of their volunteers.

 Much like fundraising, recruiting volunteers is a form of marketing.
 Good copywriting targeted at the right individuals can help attract and leverage volunteers.